walter-the-dog/Photos-Compiler/README.md

 * Data loss is a very real possiblity so i recommend backing up before letting my program sort your photos

 * This program has only been designed to handle photos taken within the same month.
 I might add support for multiple months/years if a demand appears.

+* I dont know how to make my program handle spaces in file paths.
+Feel free to open up a pull request if you know how to implement this